-- iCSS is planning to host two NCSC-funded CyberFirst events (Adventurers for Year 9 and Trailblazers for Year 8) on the Canterbury campus of the University of Kent on 28th Febuary 2023, which was attended by over 90 pupils from local schools in Kent.
+- iCSS hosted two NCSC-funded CyberFirst events (Adventurers for Year 9 and Trailblazers for Year 8) on the Canterbury campus of the University of Kent on 28th Febuary 2023, which was attended by over 90 pupils from local schools in Kent.

 - KirCCS (the predecessor of iCSS) planned to host two NCSC-funded CyberFirst courses on campus at the University of Kent in 2020 with QA Ltd., a CyberFirst Girls Competition Development day on 17 October, and a CyberFirst Advanced Course from 10-15 August, which unfortunately were both changed to virtual events.